Skyhawk Soccer | Leslie Gillies - Assistant Head Coach

-Leslie Gillies has been a full-time assistant coach at The University of Tennessee at Martin since 2010.
+Leslie Gillies begins her first season as assistant head coach after serving as a full-time assistant coach at the University of Tennessee at Martin since 2010.

 Gillies guided eight Skyhawks to either All-OVC or All-OVC Tournament honors in 2012.
 That list includes Saphyra Coombs-James (OVC Freshman of the Year, All-OVC first team, All-OVC Newcomer), Mariah Klenke (All-OVC first team, All-OVC Tournament team, OVC Tournament MVP), Ashley Reveiz (All-OVC first team, All-OVC Newcomer), Hannah McGowen (All-OVC first team), Alyssa Curtis (All-OVC second team), Lucy Pater (All-OVC Tournament team), Amy Maksimowicz (All-OVC Tournament team) and Mary Thompson (All-OVC Tournament team).